 On Android, AVG VPN also works decently well.
 It also boasts a simple user interface with a quick connect button for easy connectivity.

 Pricing – How much does AVG VPN cost?

-AVG VPN costs $79.99 for 1-year, $149.99 for 2-years and $219.99 for 3-years.
-As you might have noticed already, AVG is quite expensive.
+AVG VPN costs $4.99 for 1-year, $3.99 for 2-years and $3.99 for 3-years.
+As you might have noticed already, AVG is quite expensive compared to other VPNs with much better features.
 For this price and unsatisfactory performance, AVG VPN is not worth it if you ask me.
 The only reasonable thing that this VPN offers is a free trial that can be used on a single device.

 AVG VPN merely accepts only two payment modes – Credit Card and PayPal.
 While this is enough for most users, some people actually prefer making anonymous payments through Cryptocurrencies.
 Disappointingly enough, AVG accepts none of that.

 AVG Secure VPN offers a 30-day money-back guarantee.
 You can get your money back within 30 days without any kind of deduction.
 However, if you purchase AVG VPN through PayPal, you’ll need to pay $0.45 in order to get your accounts validated.

 You will need to fill a form to request refund from AVG, as described in detail in this guide.